- Interview Preparation

 - Be prepared to speak to specifics of the role

-You know the old saying – “By failing to prepare, you are preparing to fail.”
-(Benjamin Franklin).
-If you cannot answer the questions raised at the interview, then why are you there?
+You know the old saying – “By failing to prepare, you are preparing to fail” (Benjamin Franklin).
+Why are you there if you cannot answer the questions raised at the interview?
 Make sure you read as much as possible:

 - Know the facts about the company and the division where you are interviewing